-It’s the most famous trek in Colombia, and it’s easy to access because it’s directly on the Caribbean Coast.
-The tour lasts 4 or 5 days in the jungle.
+Lost city trek is the most famous trek in Colombia, and it’s easy to access because it’s directly on the Caribbean Coast.
+The tour lasts 4 or 5 days into the jungle.
 You aimed to some ruins – More terraces than ruins – then you come back.
 You can book the tour from Santa Marta, Palomino, Minca, etc.

 There five certified companies.
 I recommend you Magic tour, Wiwa tour, and Expotur.

 GreyWorldNomads tells us about her 5-day Ciudad Perdida tour

 Price: Around 750 000 COP per person (All included)

 You have to know that Colombia puts some efforts to protect its National Parks.
 If you wish to visit them, you sometimes need to book them in advance.
 And some are not open to the public.
 It’s also possible that guards require that you hire a guide to hike with you (As it’s the case with Cocuy).

 There is all the information you need on their official website (In Spanish).

 I also recommend you to check Wikiloc website if you’re a hiking lover.